randomdevforyou/react-starter/README.md

 ## Webpack starter
-This is a webpack starter repository with basic set up.
+This is a react starter repository with basic set up.

-You can find step by step guide [here](https://www.randomdevforyou.com/posts/javascript/tool/webpack/).
+You can find step by step guide [here](https://www.randomdevforyou.com/posts/javascript/tool/react/).

 ## To see in action